Tech Rider Information

 If I'm on tour in the U.S. and am driving - I will typically travel with a 6 string acoustic, 12 string acoustic, a dobro and a telecaster, my own PA and my own little amp.
 If I am in Europe I will likely need a PA and a little amp.
 I had them there but some bastard stole them in 2019.
 I'm not bitter.

-As far as PA and amps are concerned - I can make just about anything work for me but ideally I would have 2 inputs on the PA, 1 for voice and 1 for guitar.
-I would have a monitor speaker facing back at me so I can hear too and a microphone stand with a boom on it, a "boom" is like an arm that tips backwards, most stands have them.
+As far as PA and amps are concerned - I can make just about anything work for me but ideally I would have 2 inputs on the PA, 1 for voice and 1 for acoustic guitar.
+I would like to have a monitor speaker facing back at me so I can hear too and a microphone stand with a boom on it, a "boom" is like an arm that tips backwards, most stands have them.
 Don't worry, I will have my own microphone.

 As far as amps go - my favorite is a Vox AC15 with a footswitch to turn the tremolo on and off.
 If a Vox isn't available a Fender Blues Jr will do the trick.
 The great thing about blues jr's is they are everywhere.
 If you don't have one, I'll bet money that you know someone that does and will let you borrow it for the night.
 They're cool little indestructible amps.
 I own a couple of them, I think.
 Ok.
 I know where one of them is.
 I don't know where the others are.
 I probably let someone borrow it.
 It'll turn up.
 I'm not worried.